stacklio/stackl/docs/content/advanced/agents.md

 ## Agent Design

-Agents are general software modules that operate in the heterogeneous user-side IT environment and interact with the local automation endpoints as well as the user’s STACKL deployment.
+Agents are general software modules that operate in the heterogeneous user-side IT environment and interact with the local automation endpoints as well as with the user’s STACKL deployment.
 Agents do not necessarily hold state or are continuously active.
 Agents understand and work with YAML or JSON formatted files and are able to provide these as Key/Value configuration packets to the relevant automation end-points.
 Agents interact through a secure and authorized connection with other parties.